 What the main competitors of SOLIDWORKS?

-Top SOLIDWORKS competitors include AutoCAD, Solid Edge, Onshape, and SketchUp.
+We find that SOLIDWORKS' main competitors include AutoCAD, Inventor, Solid Edge, KeyCreator, BricsCAD, and FreeCAD.
 These alternatives offer similar CAD functionalities, catering to various design and engineering needs.
-Some, like Onshape, focus on cloud-based collaboration, while others, like Solid Edge, target mid-sized companies with comprehensive solutions.

 Is SOLIDWORKS legit?